sfield2/NSJ-MV-CeramicSeriation/README.md

 Script used for analysis is an R script, entitled "ANALYSIS", that contains all necessary commands for building the seriation, applying it to sample data, and building a time series.

 ## Citing
-Glowacki, D. M. and Field, S. F. (2023) R Script for NSJ/MV Ceramic Seriation.
+Glowacki, D. M. and Field, S. (2023) R Script for NSJ/MV Ceramic Seriation.
 Electonic document. github.com/sfield2/NSJ_MV_CeramicSeriation, accessed (INSERT DATE ACCESSED).
 DOI: Lenovo Link

 ## IMPORTANT NOTE: This method has not been published in a peer-reviewed venue.